 You have no items in your shopping cart.

-The purity of gold is measured in karats.
-Pure gold is very soft, so gold jewellery is generally alloyed, or mixed, with metals such as silver, copper, nickel or zinc.
+The purity or fineness of gold is measured in karats.
+Pure gold is incredibly soft, so gold jewellery is generally alloyed, or mixed, with metals such as Silver, Copper, Nickel or Zinc.

-24 karats (24k) is considered pure gold and is very soft and malleable.
-Jewellery pieces are not often made with 24 karat gold because they would misshape easily.
-However, 24k gold is sometimes used in plating other metals to create a radiant finish.
+24 karat gold (24k) is considered pure Gold and is incredibly soft and malleable.
+It has a fineness of 999.9 per thousand parts of Gold.
+Jewellery pieces are not often made with 24 karat gold because they would not be durable.
+However, since it is soft, it is sometimes used in plating other base metals which results in a radiant finish.

-18 karats (18k) is 75% gold and 25% other alloys.
-This is an excellent purity of gold for creating jewellery because it combined pure gold with enough alloys to provide it with durability.
+18 karat gold (18k) is an alloy composed of 75% gold and 25% other alloys.
+It has a fineness of 750 per thousand parts of gold.
+This means that the other 250 parts are alloy metals.
+This is an excellent purity of Gold for creating jewellery as it combines pure gold with just enough alloys to allow durability.

-14 karats (14k) is approximately 58% gold and 42% other alloys.
-This is the most popular purity of gold due to its balance of beauty and affordabilty.
+14 karat gold (14k) is composed of approximately 58% Gold and 42% other alloys.
+It has a fineness of 583 per thousand parts of Gold.
+This is the most popular purity of gold due to its balance of beauty and affordability.

-Gold is naturally yellow.
-The two most popular alternate colours are white gold and rose gold, both measured in the same karat weights as yellow gold.
+Gold in its natural form is yellow.
+The two most popular alternate colours are White Gold and Rose Gold, both measured in the same karat weights as Yellow Gold.

-Rose gold is created by mixing gold with copper and lesser amounts of white-coloured metal alloys.
-Because rose gold contains copper, it will develop a deeper, more intense colour over time.
+Rose Gold is created by mixing gold with copper which is responsible for its pink colour along with lesser amounts of white-coloured metal alloys.
+Because Rose Gold contains copper, it will develop a deeper, more intense colour over time.

 Silver in its natural form is a white metal, as also, is Platinum.
 However, Platinum has a grey tinge to it which is why this metal is often plated with Rhodium to give it a whiter, shinier finish.